iliaskior/automatic-speech-recognition/README.md

  - Full dataset root path: root directory where audio files stands

  Outputs:

-- The confusion matrix (normalized and not normalized)
-- The results of the experiment in pickle file.
-You can find it in ~/output/step2_results.pickle
  - A dataset which contains info about the source of each audio file of the dataset and the extracted mean & median fundamental frequency of it in a pickle file.
 You can find it in ~/output/step3_dataset.pickle
  - The confusion matrix (normalized and not normalized)